Gestalt Therapy For Addiction

 The California State University at Northridge defines Gestalt therapy as the process of treating a person as a whole as opposed to targeting specific risk factors or events.
 Gestalt therapy acknowledges that various factors contribute to drug and alcohol abuse and one treatment plan cannot work for everyone.

-Because substance abuse is caused by genetic and environmental factors, a treatment plan has to address the multiple concerns simultaneously.
+Because substance use disorder is caused by genetic and environmental factors, a treatment plan has to address the multiple concerns simultaneously.

 What Are the Factors That Contribute to Addiction to Drugs and Alcohol?

-Substance abuse arises from several factors and an effective treatment plan recognizes that individuals have different needs.
+Substance use disorder arises from several factors and an effective treatment plan recognizes that individuals have different needs.
 Gestalt therapy encourages you to experience your current situation so that you’re able to address it appropriately.

-The therapy acknowledges that recognizing the underlying causes of substance abuse and addiction gives an individual the opportunity to make positive changes, says the California State University at Northridge.
+The therapy acknowledges that recognizing the underlying causes of substance use disorder and addiction gives an individual the opportunity to make positive changes, says the California State University at Northridge.

 What is Gestalt Therapy Role in Recovery

-The Gestalt treatment program actively aims to establish the underlying cause of substance abuse and addiction and then address those issues.
+The Gestalt treatment program actively aims to establish the underlying cause of substance use disorder and addiction and then address those issues.

 This therapy changes your thought process and perspective by getting rid of the negative wording from your situation.
 The University of Central Florida says that a therapist helps an addicted individual avoid using terms that imply that they don’t have the power or ability to recover.
 For instance, replacing the word “cannot” with “will not” so that you believe in your personal ability to avoid abusing alcohol or drugs.